vocdoni/docs/docs/architecture/components/entity.md

 }
 ```

-The `signature` should be computed on the string `{"timestamp":1581673325384}`, where the timestamp value is an integer.
+The `signature` should be computed like `sign({"timestamp":1581673325384}, privateKey)`, where the timestamp value is an integer.

 The signature will be precomputed every time the user unlocks an account.
 For this reason, the backend should allow for a certain amount of tolerance.
 By default, the client app will keep the signature as valid for at least **6 hours**, but this may change in the future.

 The response should be of the form: